leongjwm/yolov3/README.md

 ### Using a Video
 **The original video will not be overwritten by the processed video.** **You have the option to include a `.json` file stating the (additional) frames you would like to infer.
 These frames will be included in the final processed video.
 Like an image, the output information after processing the frames listed in the `.json` file will be collected and stored in a `.csv` file.**

+**Note: The `.json` file must be formatted as such, where the only key of the dictionary MUST be `frames_to_infer` and its corresponding value is a list of the frame indexes of the frames to infer.** In the below case, the frames to infer are frames 20, 24, 30, 44, 66, and 88.

 ![json_format](./images_for_readme/json_format.png)

 The outputs of processing a video would be: